Substance use disorder recovery is a journey people must make on their own, but you can help if you don’t enable the abuse or disparage the process.

 Just as you shouldn’t blame the individual with addiction if they relapse, you shouldn’t blame yourself.
 You can only influence, not control their actions.
 You are not their therapists.
 You can listen, you can suggest, but you cannot make them do anything.

 If their addiction is too much of a problem for you, if it is threatening your sense of well-being, you must take care of yourself.
 While you can’t force your loved ones into therapy, you can go to therapy.
-While you can’t force them to attend support group meetings, such as Alcoholics Anonymous or Narcotics Anonymous, you can go to Al-Anon or Nar-Anon meetings for the families of substance abusers.
+While you can’t force them to attend support group meetings, such as Alcoholics Anonymous or Narcotics Anonymous, you can go to Al-Anon or Nar-Anon meetings for the families of substance use disorderrs.